LEARNER: Contrastive Pretraining for Learning Fine-Grained Patient Progression from Coarse Inter-Patient Labels: Methodology

 \subsection{Model Architecture}

-We use the Temporal Shift Module (TSM) video network \cite{lin2019tsm} with the ResNet-18 backbone.
-TSM model aims to provide the benefits and competitive performance of a 3D CNN while enjoying the complexity of a 2D CNN.
-It infuses temporal information into every 2D CNN resnet blovk, by shifting certain channels from the previous and next time-frame.
-Refer \cite{lin2019tsm} for details.
+We use the Temporal Shift Module (TSM) network \cite{lin2019tsm} with a ResNet-18 backbone.
+TSM provides the temporal modeling benefits of a 3D CNN while retaining the computational efficiency of a 2D CNN by shifting a subset of feature channels forward and backward in time within each ResNet block. \footnote{See \cite{lin2019tsm} for details.}